H301HistoryHarvest/H301HistoryHarvest/_pages/index.md

 In addition to the digital exhibit presented here, we also designed and installed an exhibit at the University Archives in IU’s Well’s Library.

+###Our Experiences and Methods

+As digital history students we studied three domains of methods for analysis of historical data:  Text Analaysis, Mapping, and Network Analysis.

+[Student input]

 #### Special Thanks To
 [to be filled in]